danielroth1/CAE/README.md

 [3] Müller, Matthias, and Markus Gross.
 "Interactive virtual materials."
 Proceedings of Graphics Interface 2004.
 Canadian Human-Computer Communications Society, 2004.

 [4] Kobbelt, Leif, Jens Vorsatz, and Hans-Peter Seidel.
 "Multiresolution hierarchies on unstructured triangle meshes."
 Computational Geometry 14.1-3 (1999): 5-24.

-## How to use CAE
-To simulate a rigid body, import the geometry data from the  **.off** file and create a rigid body by selecting the node (while having Selection Type set to "Nodes") than click the right menu: Simulation -> Simulate -> Rigid Body.

-To create a deformable that is simulated with the [corotated FEM](https://www.google.com/search?q=corotated+FEM&ie=utf-8&oe=utf-8) , the geometry first needs to be converted to a tree dimensional polygon.
-To do so by clicking on "Convert" (in the "Mesh Converter" tab).
-The deformable is then created by clicking Simulation -> Simulate -> Deformable.
-To make either collidable, click the corresponding Simulation -> Simulate -> Collidable.